clocktower-protocol/clocktower-docs/docs/concepts/01-theprotocol/02-protocol_concepts/05_failed_transactions.md

 When a subscription fails because of lack of approval two things must be done

 - The subscriber must be unsubscribed by the caller.
-- A majority of the [fee balance](./05_fee_balance.md) must be refunded to the receiver/provider with a smaller amount going to the caller.
+- A majority of the [fee balance](./05_fee_balance.md) must be refunded to the Provider with a smaller amount going to the caller.

 But why are these necessary?